rokmc756/Weka/README.md

 WekaFS design departs from traditional NAS solutions, introducing multiple filesystems within a global namespace that share the same physical resources.
 Each filesystem has its unique identity, allowing customization of snapshot policies, tiering, role-based access control (RBAC), quota management, and more.
 Unlike other solutions, filesystem capacity adjustments are dynamic, enhancing scalability without disrupting I/O.
 The WEKA system offers a robust, distributed, and highly scalable storage solution, allowing multiple application servers to access shared filesystems efficiently and with solid consistency and POSIX compliance.

-## What is this ansible playbook for Weka Data Platform?
+## What is this Ansible Playbook for Weka Data Platform?
 It is ansible playbook to deploy Weka Data Platform conveniently and quickly on Baremetal, Virtual Machines and Cloud Infrastructure.
-It provide also configure WekaFS and Client Software to connect from client to Weka Data Platform when deploying it.
+It provide also configure NFS, S3, SMB and WekaFS and it's Client to connect from client to Weka Data Platform when deploying it.
 The main purpose of this project is actually very simple.
-Because there are many jobs to install different kind of Weka Data Platform versions and reproduce issues & test features as a support engineer.
+Because there are many jobs to deploy different kind of Weka Data Platform versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.

 If you are working with Weka Data Platfrom such as Developer, Administrator, Field Engineer or Database Administrator you could also utilize it very conviently as saving time.

 ## Where is this ansible playbook from and how is it changed?